anetabarloga/dotnet-reactivities/README.md

 # About

-The project is a simplictic social platform for group activities planning with real-time chat messaging system.
-The app is currently deployed through Heroku and can be accessed here: https://dotnet-reactivities.herokuapp.com/
+The project is a simplistic social platform for group activities planning with real-time chat messaging system.
+The app is currently deployed through Heroku and can be accessed here (may take a moment to load for the first time): https://dotnet-reactivities.herokuapp.com/

-Disclaimer: Bear in mind that the app is created for learning purposes and thus some errors are expected.
-If you notice any, drop me a message as I am planning to maintain the app to further improve my skills.
+Disclaimer: The app is created for learning purposes and thus some errors are expected.
+If you notice any, feel free to drop me a message as I am planning to maintain the app to further improve my skills.

 ## Technology Stack